-Any child entering school at any grade level (kindergarten through 12) shall show proof of having received three or more doses of polio vaccine (defined as oral poliovirus vaccine (OPV) or inactivated poliovirus vaccine (IPV)).
+shall show proof of having received three or more doses of polio vaccine (defined as oral poliovirus vaccine (OPV) or inactivated poliovirus vaccine (IPV)).
 A child who received any combination of IPV and OPV shall show proof of having received at least four doses, with the last dose having been received on or after the fourth birthday.
 Doses in the series shall have been received no less than four weeks (28 days) apart.
-A child who received IPV exclusively or OPV exclusively shall show proof of having received at least three doses, with the last dose having been received on or after the fourth birthday.
-Doses in the series shall have been received no less than four weeks (28 days) apart.
+A child who received at least three doses, with the last dose having received at least three doses, with the last dose having been received at least three doses, with the last dose having been received at least three doses, with the last dose having been received at least three doses, with the last dose having been received no less than four weeks (28 days) apart.